-- administrative costs and overheads related to the ongoing operations of an organisation or an individual's commercial operation (e.g. project coordination, office accommodation, office equipment hire, phone/internet costs, electricity costs, printing/photocopying, insurance costs, costs associated with legally required documents such as cultural heritage site searches, permits etc.) - food, alcohol, or international travel or accommodation expenses - salaries and labour related to the ongoing operations of your organisation or commercial operation - celebrations or promotional activities not associated with activities detailed in a management plan - commercial tourism developments - roadworks or helipads - amenity upgrades - facilities, including function and office facilities, for activities not focused on the values of the listed place - establishing or upgrading food outlets on listed places - the purchase, lease, transfer or acquisition of land or property.
+- administrative costs and overheads related to the ongoing operations of an organisation or an individual's commercial operation (e.g. project coordination, office accommodation, office equipment hire, phone/internet costs, electricity costs, printing/photocopying, insurance costs, costs associated with legally required documents such as cultural heritage place searches, permits etc.) - food, alcohol, or international travel or accommodation expenses - salaries and labour related to the ongoing operations of your organisation or commercial operation - celebrations or promotional activities not associated with activities detailed in a management plan - commercial tourism developments - roadworks or helipads - amenity upgrades, except where these are demonstrated to directly relate to accessibility improvements or improved engagement with, and awareness of, the National Heritage values of one or more of the listed places, e.g. repair of existing facilities where they form part of the heritage values - camp kitchens - facilities, including function and office facilities, for activities not focused on the values of the listed place - retrospective funding or works underway - establishing or upgrading food outlets on listed places - the purchase, lease, transfer or acquisition of land or property.